IMPROVED TB TEST FOR CATTLE

 | Prionics Ag|

 Current bTB eradication and control programs in Europe are facing a range of challenges.
 Eradication in high prevalence countries like the United Kingdom is expected to take at least 20 years.
-Wildlife reservoirs both in non-OTF and OTF countries are responsible for re-infections of and spillover to livestock.
+Wildlife reservoirs both in non-OTF and OTF countries are responsible for reinfections of and spillover to livestock.
 Whole herd depopulation is becoming less an option due to economic reasons and due to animal welfare concerns.
 Live animal trade is increasing both at national and international levels.
 Trade underlies more and more concepts like regionalization, zoning and compartimentalisation.
-Regarding these tendencies and taking into account chronicity of bTB disease, pre-movement testing is becoming increasingly important as a central tool for eradication and for protection against re-introduction of bTB.
-Pre-movement testing, however, specifically focuses on the infection status in individuals.
+Regarding these tendencies and taking into account chronicity of bTB disease, pre-movement testing is becoming increasingly important as a central tool for eradication and for protection against reintroduction of bTB.
+Pre-movement testing, however specifically focuses on the infection status in individuals.
 This illustrates that requirements for diagnostic tests have changed.
-A high level of reliability to correctly diagnose infected animals.
+A high level of reliability to correctly diagnose infected animals is needed.
 Current screening tests for bTB, however, have been designed to meet demands as herd tests.
 This illustrates that the modification of existing and/or the development of new diagnostics for bTB might be required.
 In this presentation we address these issues by summarizing published data on diagnostic tests for bTB in addition with new data.

 In conclusion, regarding the fact that some parameters linked with bTB programs are changing, the development of improved diagnostic tests will be important for future eradication of bTB, in line with international commitment to high standard animal health programs.